 The West Linn-Wilsonville School District began collecting Social Emotional Learning (SEL) data during the 2020-2021 school year through the Panorama Student Survey.
 Data is collected by capturing student voice and experience through self-reports.
-The Panorama Student Survey provides a customizable survey instrument, with substantial evidence of reliability and validity.
-The survey measures student perceptions of teaching and learning, culture and climate.
+The Panorama Student Survey provides a

-Across all three levels of schools (primary G. 3-5, middle, high), students are asked survey questions within the topics of: Sense of Belonging, Teacher-Student Relationships, and School Climate.
-At the middle and high schools, students are also questions with these same topics as well as the topis of: Cultural Awareness & Action and Diversity & Inclusion.
+Across all three levels of schools (primary G. 3-5, middle, high), students are asked survey questions within a number of topics.
+We have chosen four to highlight for the Equity Plan: Sense of Belonging, Teacher-Student Relationships, School Climate, and Self-Efficacy.
+The data provides school and district staff with information about the effectiveness of specific practices or areas which need improvement.